7 Warning Signs of Online Loan ScamsPublished on December 17, 2020 by Daniel Azzoli

 4. You’re Being Offered a Guaranteed Loan

-5. The Lender is Putting on the Pressure
+5. The Financial Institution is Putting on the Pressure

-The role of a lender is to provide people with money for specific reasons in times of need.
+The role of a financial institution is to offer funds for specific reasons in times of need.
 It’s not to force people into taking on debt they can’t afford.
 If you feel like you’re being pressured into making a decision and/or you’re given a strict deadline to decide, you may be walking into a loan scam.

 6. The Rates and Terms of the Loan Aren’t Clear